-Inowden on interest; & whereas gove Inviden du on 14. of Mesonary last pay the whole of said bond to be marthall as appear by Emorrhales indordement above, & has sind received from mis July Cheeseman from the money advanced as above by mr. Inowden being the bullance then due from the Con. gregation on this bond; the Corporation do hereby acknowlege Page from the Sept.
-24, 1778, Second Presbyterian congregational, corporation and trustees minutes commissioning a survey of damage done by the recently departed British Amount September 24.1778.
-Notice being previously given some of the Members of our Congregation met to Consult what was necessary to be done the Fence of our Barying Ground being destroyed the Rews of the Church taken down the Seals remove and other damages sustained.
-And also to consider what provision might be made for our pastor should Divine providence ofen a Door for a Return to his Charge again But as the Members met were but few twas thought adviseable to give more I which Notice at the Academy Loctor Ewing of our Meeting at our Church on the etoberi.
+A marriage contract (ketuba) from the Hebrew year 5605 (1844 A.D.) -- Mikveh Israel archives alfred tomes shi is in mi monden on interest; & whereas me monden du on 14. of reoriary last pay the whole of said bond to b marshall as appear by Smarshalls intorrement above, & has sind received from mig Jully Cheeseman Last as also appears above in account of the money arounded as above by mr. Inonden being the ballance then due from the Congregation on this bond; The Corporation do hereby acknowlege Page from the Sept.
+24, 1778, Second Presbyterian congregational, corporation and trustees field date.
+Replember 24.
+1778.
+Notice being previously given some of the Members of our Congregation met to.
+Consult what was necessary to be done the Fence of our Barying Ground being destroyed the News of the Church taken down the seals remove and other damages sustained.
+And also to consider what provision might be made for our pastor should Divine providence open a Door for a heturn to his Charge again But as the Members met were but few twas thought adviseable to give more fublick Notice at the Academy Doctor Ewing of our Meeting at our Church on the September next.
+Ctoberi.
 The Members ofour Congregation being metagreeable to Notice given by Doctor Ewin at the Academy and some what more numerous than at the last Meeting Came to the following Resolutions viz.
-That Mels Bedford and Williams be desired to make an Estimate of the Cost of Boards Nails, and Horkmanship necessary to the futting of the Burying Ground Williams be appointed to wait on the Reverend Mot Defield desiring him to preach at our Church, on the next Lords Day notifying to the Members of our Congregation that may be there and desiring them to meet at out Church at 5.
-Clock the day following on important
+That Mels Bedford and Williams be desired to make an Estimate of the Cost of Boards Nails and Horkmanship necessary to the patting ap of the Burying Ground arri Williams be appointed to wait on the Reverend Mo Deffel. desiring him to preach at our Church, on the next Lord's Day notifying to the Members four Congregation That may be there and desiring them to meet at our Church at 5° Clock the day following on important busings

-Neptember 24.1778.
-Notice being previously given some of the Members of our Congregation met to Consult what was necessary to be done .
-The Fence of our Byrying Ground being destroyed the Rews of the Church taken down the Seats remove and other damages sustained.
-And also to consider what provision might be made for our pastor should Divine providence open a Door for a Return to his Charge again But as the Members met were but few two thought adviseable to give more I ublick Notice at the Academy by Doctor Ewing of our Meeting at our Church on the Extract of the Sept.
-24, 1778, Second Presbyterian congregational, corporation and trustees 1 September next. minutes commissioning a survey of damage done by the recently departed British Army.
+Reptember 24.
+1778.
+Notice being previously given some of the Members of our Congregation met to.
+Consult what was necessary to be done .
+The Fence of our Byrying Ground being destroyed the News of the Church taken down the Seats remove and other damages sustained.
+And also to consider what provision might be made for our pastor should Divine providence open a Door for a heturn to his Charge again But as the Members met were but few twos thought adviscable to give more & ublick Notice at the Academy by Doctor Ewing of our Meeting at our Church on the A potober Extract of the Sept.
+24, 1778, Second Presbyterian congregational, corporation and trustees 1 Schlember neat. minutes commissioning a survey of damage done by the recently departed British Army.